fidransky/eii-asw/README.md

-# quickApp
+# Critify
-SpotiSomething app in NodeJS+Express+MongoDB.
+Proof of concept app written in NodeJS+Express+MongoDB.

 ####Steps for starting the app:####